 Telephone: +44 (0)1772 201 201

-Key personnel within the College
+Key personnel within the Faculty

-The College undertakes ground-breaking and thought-provoking research, providing a foundation to increase understanding and engagement across diverse cultures.
+The Faculty undertakes ground-breaking and thought-provoking research, providing a foundation to increase understanding and engagement across diverse cultures.
 Understanding culture and communication is becoming more important as we are increasingly living in, and operating across, diverse communities.
 Our research contributes to this in areas such as sign language linguistics, art and design as a tool for change, language usage within cultural, social, political, institutional and forensic contexts, real-world philosophy; digital media and the digital economy; modern history eg labour history and labour identities and their relevance to the modern world.

 Our research themes include: art and design; journalism, media theory and practice; language, linguistics, culture and society; modern languages and cultures; philosophy; and history.